 Plans are being finalised to modernise the facilities.

-Runnymede Pleasure Grounds, on the banks of the Thames between Egham and Windsor, is a popular destination but the facilities there are in need of refurbishment.
+Runnymede Pleasure Grounds, on the banks of the River Thames between Egham and Windsor, is a popular destination but the facilities there are in need of refurbishment.

 The Council, as trustee of the site, is preparing to replace the café, paddling pool, play area and upgrade the parking.